awsdocs/aws-codepipeline-user-guide/doc_source/create-cloudtrail-S3-source-console.md

 1. In **Targets**, choose **CodePipeline**\.

-1. Enter the pipeline ARN for the pipeline to be started when triggered by this rule\.
+1. Enter the pipeline ARN for the pipeline to be started by this rule\.
 **Note**
 To get the pipeline ARN, run the get\-pipeline command\.
 The pipeline ARN appears in the output\.
 It is constructed in this format:
 arn:aws:codepipeline:*region*:*account*:*pipeline\-name*